syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

 Saves the current model value to the browser cookies for state maintenance.
-When the page gets refreshed, Schedule control values will be retained.
+When the page gets refreshed, Schedule control values are retained.

 #### Example

-To enable the persistence for the Scheduler,
+To enable the persistence for Schedule,

 {% highlight html %}